-In the Netherlands, producer responsibility (in Dutch: producentenverantwoordelijkheid) is in place for 5 products:
+In the Netherlands, producer responsibility (in Dutch: producentenverantwoordelijkheid) is in place for several products:

 To whom does producer responsibility apply?